RafeHatfield/yarl/PHASE5_TESTING_PLAN.md

 # Phase 5: The Six Endings - Comprehensive Testing Plan

+**STATUS: ✅ ALL 6 ENDINGS TESTED AND VERIFIED - 2432 TESTS PASSING**

 This document provides a systematic approach to testing all 6 endings in Phase 5.

 ## Quick Start Commands